AP Interview: Philippine journalist sees threat to democracy

-MANILA, Philippines — The head of a Philippine online news site who was arrested by government agents in a libel case accused President Rodrigo Duterte’s administration on Thursday of acting like a dictatorship and using the law as a weapon to muzzle dissent.
+MANILA, Philippines — The head of a Philippine online news site who was arrested on a libel complaint accused President Rodrigo Duterte’s administration of acting like a dictatorship and using the law as a weapon to muzzle dissent.

 “What we’re seeing ... is a level of impunity that I frankly haven’t seen, and I’ve been a journalist for more than 30 some odd years,” Maria Ressa told The Associated Press on Thursday after posting bail in a Manila court.